 And there’s a lot to like.
-In addition to its neighborly, easy-going atmosphere, La Paz is very affordable.
+In addition to its neighborly, easy-going atmosphere, La Paz is affordable.
 Eating out in the many casual restaurants, for instance, is inexpensive.
 I pay about $5 for a filling breakfast, and about the same for a lunch special.
-Fo r shopping, La Paz already has a small shopping mall inland… and a 100-acre mall, with supermarkets, department stores, and another Cineplex, is due to open soon.
+For shopping, La Paz already has a small shopping mall inland…and a 100-acre mall, with supermarkets, department stores, and another Cineplex, is due to open soon.

-If you’re looking to buy, you’ll find a selection of sea-view condos for $150,000 or less.
-Starting at a bit more than that, you can buy a
+If you’re looking to buy, you’ll find a selection of sea-view condos, and even houses a little inalnd, for about $150,000.

 And if you ever feel you want a bit of big-city action, Los Cabos is just two hours down the road.